 - 1. Identify appropriate parameters, to include environmental conditions and trends, and program parameters. - 2.
 Establish a comprehensive and cumulative geodatabase of projects. - 3.
 Further clarify and incorporate indicators at the watershed and subwatershed level. - 4.
-Delineate sensitive/priority areas, e.g., proximity to surface waters and karst. - 5.
+Delineate sensitive/priority areas. - 5.
 Develop public outreach application/website to communicate program implementation, outcomes, and trend data. - 6.
 Develop updated inventory of organizations (and associated contacts) that currently or previously conducted field monitoring within the watershed, including funding sources for each.
-Evaluate the feasibility of combining efforts and resources, where practical and beneficial.
+Evaluate the feasibility of combining efforts and resources, where practical and beneficial. - 7.
+Identify potential gaps and/or additional areas of focus.